What did people eat in the Middle Ages?

 Nobles consumed a lot of meat, often as part of banquets or codified meals: game (deer, wild boar, hare, rabbit), noble poultry (swan, peacock, heron), and farmed meats like beef, mutton, lamb, and especially pork.

-The common people made do with pork, barnyard poultry, or offal.
+Common people ate pork, backyard poultry, or offal.
 Meat was often salted, smoked, or stewed in a cauldron.
-Fasting days imposed by the Church prohibited meat several days a week: people then ate fish, eggs, or dairy products.
+The lean days imposed by the Church prohibited meat several days a week: during these times, people consumed fish, eggs, or dairy products.

 Charcuterie was very common in peasant and urban cuisine.
-Smoked bacon, black pudding, sausages, andouillettes, pâtés, and meats preserved in their fat were found.
+Smoked bacon, black puddings, sausages, andouilles, pâtés, and meats preserved in their fat were found.
 Salting, drying, and smoking allowed meat to be preserved for several months.
-These products were also integrated into soups and stews to enrich them.
+These products were also incorporated into soups and stews to enrich them.

-Milk was rarely drunk as is, but transformed into curdled milk, fresh cheese, or aged cheeses.
-Butter was mainly consumed in northern regions, cream in certain noble recipes, and buttermilk used in soups.
+Milk was rarely drunk plain, but transformed into curdled milk, fresh cheese, or aged cheeses.
+Butter was mainly consumed in northern regions, cream in certain noble recipes, and whey used in soups.

 Dairy products played an important role in the lean diets prescribed by the Church.

-Cane sugar was a luxury imported product, reserved for the aristocracy.
-Honey was more common and was used to sweeten, preserve, or flavor.
-Jams were often originally medicinal (electuaries), or prepared in thick syrups.
+Cane sugar was a luxury import, reserved for the aristocracy.
+Honey was more common and used to sweeten, preserve, or flavor.
+Jams were often medicinal in origin (electuaries), or prepared in thick syrups.

 Medieval noble cuisine was renowned for its generous use of spices: pepper, ginger, cinnamon, cloves, grains of paradise, nutmeg… They were expensive and symbolized wealth and refinement.

-These spices were used in sauces, cauldron-cooked stews, and even porridges.
-The desired taste was often sweet and sour, with the use of verjuice, vinegar, acidic fruit juices, or herbs like parsley, sage, marjoram, or hyssop.
+These spices were used in sauces, stews cooked in cauldrons, and even porridges.
+The desired taste was often sweet-and-sour, with the use of verjuice, vinegar, acidic fruit juices, or herbs like parsley, sage, marjoram, or hyssop.

 In all social strata, the cauldron was the central utensil.
-Suspended in the hearth, placed on a tripod, or directly on embers, it allowed almost all daily dishes to be cooked.
+Suspended in the hearth, placed on a tripod, or directly on embers, it was used to cook almost all daily dishes.

 It was used to prepare: